Die shot

 A die shot or die photography is a photo or recording of the layout of an integrated circuit, showings its design with any packaging removed.
 A die shot can be compared with the cross-section of an (almost) two-dimensional computer chip, on which the design and construction of various tracks and components can be clearly seen.
-Due to the high complexity of modern computer chips, die-shots are often displayed colourfully, with various parts coloured using special lighting or even manually.
+Due to the high complexity of modern computer chips, die-shots are often displayed colourfully, with various parts coloured by diffraction within the parts of the die, using special lighting or even manually.

 Methods

-A die shot is a picture of a computer chip without its housing.
+A die shot is a picture of a computer chip without its housing or packaging.
 There are two ways to capture such a chip "naked" on a photo; by either taking the photo before a chip is packaged or by removing its package.

 Avoiding the package

 Taking a photo before the chip ends up in a housing is typically preserved to the chip manufacturer, because the chip is packed fairly quickly in the production process to protect the sensitive very small parts against external influences.
 However, manufacturers may be reluctant to share die shots to prevent competitors from easily gaining insight into the technological progress and complexity of a chip.